Lewis Borsellino strategy, effective use of technical analysis.

 The second favorite tool for determining the trend was simple moving averages with periods of 200, 50 and 20.

-First, he looked closely at the position of the moving averages relative to each other, thus assessing the current trend, global and medium-term.
+First, he looked closely at the position of the moving averages relative to each other, thus assessing the current trend, both global and medium-term.

 Secondly, he paid attention to the angle of inclination and the degree of distance of the price from the moving average.